ShaynaHuang0120/2022Spring_Finals/README.md

 Assuming these groups of data are normally distributed, we notice that the means deviate quite a bit from the ideal dividing points (1/2, 1/3, 2/3, etc.).
 Using one sample T-Tests, we calculated the p values for each group, and the results show that all the p values are significantly lower than the significant level of 0.05, with differences of at least 20 orders of magnitude.

+If we exclude the normality assumption, and use Wilcoxon signed-rank tests, the one sample non-parametric mean comparison test, instead, we will get similar results, with the p values at least 20 orders of magnitude smaller.

 In conclusion, we reject the null hypothesis and determine that the time points of the pit-stopping are not evenly distributed.

-### 1.3 Hypothesis: Evenly distributed pit stops give better race results
+#### 2.1.3.
+Hypothesis: Evenly distributed pit stops give better race results

 To learn about the differences in the distributions of the pit stops of different position rankings, we first divide the dataset into two categories: high ranking and low ranking.
 The high ranking data are those with position order higher than 6, while the low ranking data are the rest, i.e. all the data below rank 5.
 To balance the cardinality of the two dataset, we resample the lower ranking data to the size of the high ranking data.
 And then, we plot them with histograms like we did for the Hypothesis 2, and here are what we got.